noriolg/ORIE4741_project/README.md

 A brief overview of the files present in the project is provided:

-* **Data Mining and Cleaning** takes initial airbnb data from `data/initial data/` and cleans it whilst doing the necessary feature transformations
+* **1. Data Mining and Cleaning** takes initial airbnb data from `data/initial data/` and cleans it whilst doing the necessary feature transformations
-* **EDA** several plots are produced to better understant the data distribution
+* **2. EDA** several plots are produced to better understant the data distribution
-* **Airbnb Map NYC** maps the location of each of the Airbnb's to produce a visual representation over the city's map
+* **3. Airbnb Map NYC** maps the location of each of the Airbnb's to produce a visual representation over the city's map
-* **Model development** computes the first steps towards building a regression model.
-The best approach towards the final model is obtained here
+* **4. Data splitting Train-Test** generates training and testing datasets to ensure common starting point for all three model building files
+* **5. Model Development I-III** using the train-test split from 4, three different models are built using different approaches.The best model will be chosen for 6.
-* **Airbnb Model** develops the final model in depth providing the necessary explanations and delving deeper into the results than in the `Model development` file
+* **6. Airbnb Model** develops the final model in depth providing the necessary explanations and delving deeper into the results than in the `Model development` file